 - Interoception: Movement can strengthen awareness of internal signals like breath, tension, fatigue, and emotional shifts, an essential skill for emotional regulation.

-Importantly, these benefits are not dependent on intensity, calorie burn, or appearance‑based goals.
+An important consideration is these benefits are not dependent on intensity, calorie burn, or appearance‑based goals.

-Movement and Depression & Anxiety
+Movement with Depression & Anxiety

 - Anxiety: Physical tension, racing thoughts, and hyperarousal can feel overwhelming.
 Slow, rhythmic, or grounding movements like yoga, tai chi, or gentle walking can help reduce physiological arousal and create a sense of safety in the body.
 Breath-focused movement further supports calming the nervous system.